 Cerebral palsy is the name for a group of disorders that affect a person’s ability to move and maintain balance and posture.
 It is the most common motor disability in childhood and can occur during pregnancy or birth.
 Symptoms include exaggerated reflexes, floppy or rigid limbs and involuntary motions.
 These appear by early childhood.
 Cerebral means having to do with the brain.
-Palsy means weakness or problems with using the muscles, and it is caused by abnormal brain development or damage to the developing brain that affects a person’s ability to control his or her muscles.
+Palsy means weakness or problems with using the muscles caused by abnormal brain development or damage to the developing brain that affects a person’s ability to control his or her muscles.

-Similarly, if the correct treatment is not administered quickly in stroke patients, then the oxygen supply will be restricted longer potentially causing more brain cells to die.
 Symptoms of stroke include trouble walking, speaking and understanding, as well as paralysis or numbness of the face, arm or leg.

-What are the signs of a Brain Injury
+What are the signs Of a Brain Injury

 - Cognitive impairment, including lack of concentration or focus